CumulusNetworks/docs/content/cumulus-linux-59/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 end    4064         4064
 ```

-You should not use this range of VLANs in the same bridge as your MLAG interfaces and L3VNIs.
-You can configure the range with the `nv set system global reserved vlan l3-vni-vlan [ begin | end] <vlan>` command.
+Do not use this range of VLANs in the same bridge as your MLAG interfaces and layer 3 VNIs.
+You can configure the range with the `nv set system global reserved vlan l3-vni-vlan begin <vlan>` and `nv set system global reserved vlan l3-vni-vlan end <vlan>`commands.
 For more information, see {{<link url="Inter-subnet-Routing/#symmetric-routing" text="symmetric routing">}}.

 {{%notice note%}}
-The global reserved layer 3 VNI VLAN range is not applicable to switches that are not configured with NVUE or for symmetric routing deployments without MLAG.
+The global reserved layer 3 VNI VLAN range does not apply to switches that you configure manually with Linux commands instead of NVUE or for symmetric routing deployments without MLAG.
 {{%/notice%}}

 ## VLAN Pruning

 By default, the bridge port inherits the bridge VIDs, however, you can configure a port to override the bridge VIDs.